Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: Computational modeling

-For both stationary and dynamic cases, the angular velocity of the clapping plates, $\dot{\theta}$, is extracted from the experiments using image analysis.
-In both cases, for $d^*$ values of 0.5 and 1.0, $\dot{\theta}$ gradually increases with time, $t$, reaches a maximum, and then gradually decreases (see figure \ref{fig:C_VeloInput_Stat_Dyn}(a)).
-The data is shown up to time, $t_c$, which represents the time when the interplate cavity is nearly closed, with $\theta \approx 5^\circ$.
-Experiments show that the reduction of $\theta$ from 5 to 0 degrees occurs very slowly.
-During this phase, $\dot{\theta}$ decreases asymptotically until the complete closing of the clapping cavity (see figure 5(a) in Mahulkar and Arakeri,\cite{Mahulkar24}).
-To avoid meshing complexities associated with the complete closing of the cavity, $\dot{\theta}$ is used as a prescribed input for the rotation of the longer rigid plates over the clapping time period $t_c$, which covers the effective clapping duration.
-The $ t_c $ values listed in table \ref{tab:C_BodyDyn} show faster clapping in the dynamic cases, with the maximum angular velocity, $ \dot{\theta}_m $, observed in the dynamic case being nearly twice that in the stationary cases.
-Next, for both $ d^* $ values in the dynamic case, the evolution of the translational velocity, $ u_b $, shown in figure \ref{fig:C_VeloInput_Stat_Dyn}(b), indicates that after the initial 4 ms, the body accelerates impulsively and reaches its maximum $ u_b $ toward the end of the clapping motion.
-Subsequently, $ u_b $ gradually decreases due to the net drag on the body.
-The maximum translational velocity ($ \approx 0.7\ \mathrm{m/s} $) remains nearly constant across both $ d^* $ cases.
-During the clapping motion, the body covers nearly three-fourths of its length and travels approximately three body lengths before coming to a stop (at $ t \approx 1\ \mathrm{s} $).
-The above-discussed plate kinematics are used as inputs for the computational modeling of the clapping motion.
-In both stationary and dynamic cases, for the rotational motion, $ \dot{\theta}(t) $ and $ -\dot{\theta}(t) $ are prescribed as inputs for the left and right plates (blue), respectively (see figure \ref{fig:C_CompModelling}(a)).
-The center of rotation of each plate coincides with the corresponding edge of the joint plate (red).
-For the translational motion in the dynamic cases, in addition to the rotational motion, the translational velocity, $ u_b $, along the X-direction is prescribed for all three rigid plates.
+The clapping motion is prescribed using experimentally obtained plate kinematics.
+The angular velocity of the plates, $\dot{\theta}$, is extracted from experiments using image analysis.
+For both stationary and dynamic cases, $\dot{\theta}$ increases with time, reaches a maximum value $\dot{\theta}_m$, and subsequently decreases (figure \ref{fig:C_VeloInput_Stat_Dyn}(a)).
+The $\dot{\theta}$ data is used up to the clapping duration $t_c$, when the interplate cavity is nearly closed ($\theta \approx 5^\circ$); the remaining closure from $5^\circ$ to $0^\circ$ is ignored as it occurs very slowly.
+The center of rotation of each plate coincides with the corresponding edge of the joint plate.
+The dynamic cases show higher values of $\dot{\theta}_m$ (table \ref{tab:C_BodyDyn_gamma}), indicating faster clapping than the stationary cases.
+In dynamic cases, the translational velocity of the body, $u_b$, obtained from experiments, is also prescribed (figure \ref{fig:C_VeloInput_Stat_Dyn}(b)).
+During the initial $\approx 4$ ms, the body remains nearly stationary, after which it accelerates to a maximum velocity of approximately $0.7 \ \mathrm{m/s}$ at around 50 ms and then decelerates due to the drag force.
+During the clapping duration ($t \leq t_c$), the body travels nearly three-fourths of its length.
+In both cases, $\dot{\theta}(t)$ and $-\dot{\theta}(t)$ are prescribed for the left and right plates, respectively, while in dynamic cases the translational velocity $u_b(t)$ is applied to all plates.